Secrets to a Profitable Band Fundraiser

 - How much money did you actually raise and how did that compare to the goals you set?

-- Did you have each member set personal goals for the drive?
-How many members surpassed their goals?
+- Additionally, did you have each member set personal goals for the drive?
+So, how many members surpassed their goals?

-- How did your customers and the community receive your products or services?
+- In addition, how did your customers and the community receive your products or services?
 Would they want to come back for more?
+Do the market research because your customers will tell you what they liked and disliked about your fundraising event.

 - How would you rate the amount of return you got for the effort put out?
 Should you consider a different type of drive?